lukmanr/playwright-mcp/README.md

 - **browser_take_screenshot**
   - Title: Take a screenshot
   - Description: Take a screenshot of the current page.
-You can't perform actions based on the screenshot, use browser_snapshot for actions.
   - Parameters:
     - `type` (string, optional): Image format for the screenshot.
 Default is png.
     - `filename` (string, optional): File name to save the screenshot to.
 Defaults to `page-{timestamp}.{png|jpeg}` if not specified.